Venetian cuisine: Overview

 Cuisine in Veneto may be divided into three main categories, based on geography: the coastal areas, the plains, and the mountains.
 Each one (especially the plains) can have many local cuisines, each city with its own dishes.

 The most common dish is polenta, which is cooked in various ways within the local cuisines of Veneto.
 Polenta once was the universal staple food of the poorer classes, who could afford little else.
 In Veneto, the corns are ground in much smaller fragments in comparison with the rest of Italy: so, when cooked, it resembles a pudding.

-Typical of many coastal areas, communities along the coast of the Laguna Veneta serve mainly seafood dishes.
+Typical of many coastal areas, communities along the coast of the Venetian Lagoon serve mainly seafood dishes.